-To contact NHTSA, you may either call the Auto Safety Hotline toll-free at 1-800-424-9393 (or 366-0123 in Washington, D.C. area) or write to: NHTSA, U.S. Department of Transportation, Washington, D.C.
+To contact NHTSA, you may either call the Auto Safety Hotline toll-free at (888) 327-4236.
+You may also write to: NHTSA, U.S. Department of Transportation, Washington, D.C.
 20590.
 You can also obtain other information about motor vehicle safety from the Hotline.